SarpongAbasimi/CV/README.md

 - Managing Kiosk and running different retail units during Live Events.
 - Assisting in counting stocks and operating till machine in my Kiosk.
 - Identifying and removing potential hazards that might affect clients.
-- Improving layouts of stocks displays to clients in retail centres.
+- Improving layouts of stocks display to clients in retail centres.

 **LufbraSafe** (March 2017 - May 2017).
-> As part of an engineering project at Loughborouh University,I was also involved in developing a 12 months Project plan for LufbraSafe, to establish their new design Agency in Kuala Lumpar this involved
+> As part of an engineering project at Loughborough University, I was also involved in developing a 12 months Project plan for LufbraSafe, to establish their new design Agency in Kuala Lumpur this involved

 - Conducting a risk assessment using the pest analysis to identify and remove hazards.
 - Managing the supply chains to ensure smooth flow of resources and continuous improvements.